oversys/auto-arch-old/README.md

 # Arch Linux Installation Script
 This is my personal Arch Linux installation script.
-This script will install the Awesome window manager and the Alacritty terminal emulator.
+This script will install either the Awesome window manager (awesomewm) and the Alacritty terminal emulator OR the Dynamic Window Manager (dwm) and the simple terminal emulator (st).

 # Instructions:
 > **Before chrooting into the system**